 Results

 As in Merz & Chi (2022), we consider a game of Texas Hold’em with six players.
 Each player is dealt two cards, and then ultimately five cards are dealt face up to comprise the “community cards,” with a face down card (a “burn” card) after the first three and again after the fourth community cards.
-Thus, the community cards will be the cards in position 14, 15, 16, 18 and 20 in the deck.
+Thus, the community cards will be the cards that start in positions 14, 15, 16, 18 and 20 of the deck when it is to be dealt.

-We first investigate the behavior of the wash shuffle alone.
+With this in mind, we first investigate the behavior of the wash shuffle alone.
 Simulating 100,000 iterations, we track which cards from the initial state of the deck finish in one of the community card positions after the wash shuffle.
-We do this in part to ensure that our model for the wash shuffle is reasonable, in the sense that cards from every position should have some positive probability of ending in one of the community card positions.
-For a perfect shuffle, the distribution of starting positions should be uniform, so we would expect something that deviates from this but not too greatly.
+We do this as a preliminary investigation of our model for the wash shuffle to explore whether it is reasonable, in the sense that cards from every position should have some positive probability of ending in one of the community card positions.
+We note that for a perfect shuffle, the distribution of initial positions should be uniform (that is, every card in the deck should have the same probability of ending in position 14 after the shuffle, for example), so we would expect something that deviates from this but not too greatly.
 Results are shown in Figure 2.

 Figure 2.
 Each panel focuses on a particular card location after the wash shuffle is performed.
 The x-axis in each panel represents the location of the card prior to the wash shuffle.
 The y-axis shows estimated probabilities via Monte Carlo simulation, with 100,000 iterations performed in each case.

 We notice that there is a consistent pattern where the distribution of each previous position is slightly right skewed, with a noticeable dip around position 45.
-This indicates that cards starting around position 45 before the wash shuffle is performed have a lower probability of finishing in one of these positions after the wash is performed than cards starting from other positions.
+This indicates that cards starting around position 45 before the wash shuffle is performed have a lower probability of finishing in one of the community card positions after the wash is performed than cards starting from other positions.
 Since the ending locations of positions 14, 15, 16, 18 and 20 are all near each other, it is not surprising that these histograms would look similar to each other.
-Referring to Figure 4, position 45 would be towards the middle of the fourth column.
+Referring to Figure 1, position 45 would be towards the middle of the fourth column.
 To finish in one of the board card positions, the card would have to be selected towards the end of the gather function procedure, which is more likely to occur for cards in one of the outer columns.
 Thus, at a very coarse level, it appears that cards around position 45 are likely to finish the wash cycles in one of the inner columns, thus making them less likely to be gathered into position 14.

 Wash Shuffle and Casino Shuffle